As death toll soars, UK finance minister warns economy could shrink by 30% - report

 While there was widespread sympathy for Johnson across the political spectrum over his illness, the upbeat tone of his message could not disguise the gravity of the choices now facing his government while he is away from his desk.

-With foreign minister Dominic Raab deputising for him, but without the full authority of a prime minister, the government faced excruciating trade-offs between the needs of the health service and of the economy, with national morale also at stake.
+With Raab at the helm but lacking the full authority of a prime minister, the government faces excruciating trade-offs between the needs of the health service and of the economy, with national morale also at stake.

 Citing unnamed ministers, the Times reported that Sunak and others were pushing for social distancing measures to be relaxed for the sake of the economy, while others were resisting because of the risk of exacerbating the coronavirus outbreak.

-A review of the current measures, which have been in place since March 23, is scheduled to take place this week.
-The government is widely expected to extend them.
+A government review of the current measures, which have been in place since March 23, is scheduled to take place by Thursday.
+The government is widely expected to extend the restrictions.

 SLOW DELIVERY